open-horizon/anax/docs/attributes.md

 Each attribute type is described in it's own section below.

-The `label` field is a string that is displayed in the Horizon user interface when working with this attribute.
+The `label` field is a string that is displayed in the {{site.data.keyword.horizon}} user interface when working with this attribute.

 The `publishable` field is a boolean that indicates whether or not the variables in the mapping section are published for the workload to see.

-The `host_only` field is a boolean that indicates whether or not this attribute should be applied to the Horizon agent runtime, not to a specific service.
+The `host_only` field is a boolean that indicates whether or not this attribute should be applied to the {{site.data.keyword.horizon_agent}} runtime, not to a specific service.

 The `mappings` field is a map of variables and values that are specific to the type of the attribute.
 If an attribute type has any specific variables to be set, they are described in the type's section below.

 ### <a name="uia"></a>UserInputAttributes
+{: #userinputattributes}

 This attribute is used to set user input variables from a service definition.
 Every service can define variables that the node user can configure.